GlueOps/autoglue-sdk-go/docs/DtoUpdateClusterRequest.md

 NewDtoUpdateClusterRequestWithDefaults instantiates a new DtoUpdateClusterRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetClusterProvider

+`func (o *DtoUpdateClusterRequest) GetClusterProvider() string`

+GetClusterProvider returns the ClusterProvider field if non-nil, zero value otherwise.

+### GetClusterProviderOk

+`func (o *DtoUpdateClusterRequest) GetClusterProviderOk() (*string, bool)`

+GetClusterProviderOk returns a tuple with the ClusterProvider field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetClusterProvider

+`func (o *DtoUpdateClusterRequest) SetClusterProvider(v string)`

+SetClusterProvider sets ClusterProvider field to given value.

+### HasClusterProvider

+`func (o *DtoUpdateClusterRequest) HasClusterProvider() bool`

+HasClusterProvider returns a boolean if a field has been set.

 ### GetName